Student Research Grants

 Eligible students must have:

-- approval and consent for supervision from a full-time Marist faculty member
+- Approval and consent of supervision from a full-time Marist faculty member

-- Travels funds to conferences, regional libraries, museums, or approved educational institutions for the purposes of conducting research or presenting findings.
-Travel reimbursement will be made according to the guidelines put forth by the Business Office
+- Reasonable travel expenses to conferences or approved institutions for the purposes of conducting or presenting faculty-sponsored research.
+Travel reimbursement will be made according to the Marist Travel and Business Expense Policy.

-- Books, software, small equipment, materials and expendable supplies, laboratory, technology, and media supplies to be purchased in support of the project.
-All materials remain the property of Marist College
+- Supplies, materials, or printing expenses in support of the project.
+All materials remain the property of Marist College.

 Guidelines for Use of Award:

-To apply for a Student Research Grant, please fill out the application form.
+To apply for a Student Research Grant, please read and complete the application form.